fauziwahas/tictactoe/readme.md

 9. The first turn goes to player ID 1, the second goes to player ID 2, the third goes back to player ID 1, and so on.
 10. Upon completion, an alert will pop up indicating either a win to one of the player, or a draw.
 11. To end the game, simply disconnect both players to free the resources taken for the underlying websocket.
+12. Refresh the page to restart the game.
-12. All messages should appear inside the console on the bottom of the page.
+13. All messages should appear inside the text area on the bottom of the page.